BenWiederhake/atomic_store/README.md

 Just `pip install atomic_store`.
 Or, if you must, `pip install -r requirements.txt`

-Note that the only dependency is `atomicwrites`, which has no dependencies.
+Note that the only real dependency is `atomicwrites`, which has no dependencies.

+(The dependency on `bson` is only really needed when you choose the BSON backend.)

 ## Usage